hartwigmedical/hmftools/sv-linx/README_VIS.md

 ## Reduced Footprint

-In order to make the image clear at smaller sizes, we can increase the size of the font and the thickness of the lines.
+In order to keep the image clear at smaller sizes, we can increase the size of the font and the thickness of the lines.
 To make room, for the larger font, we reduce the relative size of the segment track and increase the space allowed for the exons as shown:

 ```